Who works at Southborough L’Abri?

 Nickaela Fiore-Keyes is the co-director of L’Abri Fellowship in Southborough.
 She first came to L’Abri in 2003 from California, after graduating from Azusa Pacific University.
 From 2005-2007, Nickaela and her husband Ben attended Regent College in Vancouver, Canada, where she studied Theology and Culture.

-She has three children: twin girls and a son who all attend the Imago School and are a constant source of joy, goodness, perplexity, and wonder.
+She & Ben have three children: twin girls and a son who are a constant source of joy, goodness, perplexity, and wonder.

 Joshua originally hails from Brooklyn, New York but has lived in the Deep South as well as on the West Coast.
 He received his Master of Arts in Theology from Regent College in beautiful Vancouver, BC where he also met and married his wife Sarah.